Last updated: December 2022

-- GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities - or as many causes - as possible.
-We focus the bulk of our research on the causes we find most promising for accomplishing as much good as possible, and within those, on the charities we find most promising.
+- GiveWell is focused on finding a small number of outstanding giving opportunities, not on reviewing as many charities—or as many causes—as possible.
+We focus the bulk of our research on the causes we find most promising for accomplishing as much good as possible and, within those, on the giving opportunities we find most promising.
 For more, see our 2011 blog post in which we solidified this commitment.

 - We do not claim to provide "objective" analysis, nor do we believe that "objective" analysis is capable of identifying outstanding giving opportunities.
 We are open about the fact that we make many judgment calls and make an effort to make these judgment calls transparent so that readers can come to their own conclusions.
 In short, we care about transparency, not objectivity.

-- We publish as much information as we can - on charities we don't recommend as well as charities we do.
+- We publish as much information as we can about our top charities and other programs we've funded.

 Transparency and credibility

 - GiveWell is committed to extreme transparency in everything we do.
 We publish a great deal of information about our organization and about the reasoning behind our recommendations.

 - GiveWell has accumulated evidence of credibility.
 We publish external reviews of our work from people with relevant credentials and experience; we are respected by scholars, nonprofit professionals, and major donors; our research has received significant press and has directed millions of dollars to our top charities.
 For more, see this page.